BodonFerenc/NanosecPeriodicTimer/README.md

 Script `measureKdbLatency.sh` also supports **remote kdb+ process via TCP**.
 If you pass an IP address via the `--rdbhost` parameter then the script will start the RDB on remote host via ssh.
 You probably want to use `~/.ssh/config` to provide the user name and private key location for the remote server.

 The C++ publisher and the bash scripts handle batch update.
 Use parameter `batchsize` to specify batch size.
 You can decide if each trigger should generate a batch of rows (`--batchtype batch`) or each trigger should only generate a single row, that the publisher caches and if the size of the cache reaches a limit then it sends the batch to the kdb+ process.
 This option requires command line paramter `--batchtype cache`.
+The bash script passes batch parameters to the C++ publisher via `-b` and `-t` command line parameters, e.g. `-t cache -b 100`.

 You might want to figure out the maximal frequency of updates your kdb+ process can ingest.
 You can manually run `measureKdbLatency.sh` with various parameters or use `./measureMultipleKdbLatency.sh` that does this for you and create a summary table.